This feature is available as part of the Honeycomb Enterprise and Pro plans.

 Before you configure the SLO, you must define the indicator that it uses to evaluate your level of success.

-To do this, you create a derived column in Honeycomb that evaluates “success” as you’ve defined it and returns
+To do this, you create a derived column in Honeycomb that evaluates “success” as you have defined it and returns

 true (for successful),